nitindhawan/gdt-christmas-save/GAME-RULES.md

   3. Transition to Level Complete Screen after 1-second delay

 ### Win Condition (Spiral Twist)
-- Puzzle is solved when only 1 active ring remains (all merged)
+- Puzzle is solved when all inner rings have merged into the locked outermost ring (active_ring_count == 0)
 - All rings must be aligned within ±1° of correct angle (0°)
 - On win:
   1. Play "level_complete" sound effect